-It will take several appointments in order to fully secure your dental bridge.
-At the first appointment, Dr. Greenberg will prepare the teeth on either side of the gap by removing a small part of the enamel.
-This is done to prepare them for the bridge.
-He takes dental impressions of your teeth in order to properly create your crowns or implants properly.
+It will take several appointments to secure your dental bridge fully.
+At the first appointment, Dr. Greenberg will prepare the teeth on either side of the gap by removing a small part of the enamel to prepare them for the bridge.
+Next, he takes dental impressions of your teeth in order to create your crowns or implants properly.
 When cemented on natural teeth, crowns provide a stable bite and support.
 Two adjacent teeth support a traditional dental bridge.
 The natural teeth are capped off with dental crowns to secure the bridge.
 Strategically placed dental implants support implant-secured dental bridges.

 Caring For Dental Bridges